School-of-Code-HQ/hackathon_react-athon/README.md

 Use the requirements here to plan out your MVP of your app - users should be able to add a todo to the list and delete items off of the list displayed on the view.
 Architect your components according to the component tree below.
 Each of your components should have the state and behavior listed below.

+You'll need to initialize your app with [create-react-app](https://create-react-app.dev/docs/getting-started/) in this repository.
+Remember to organize your folder structure so you have a components folder within your `src` with a subfolder for every component.

 Once you finish your MVP and have met all the requirements in state and behavior, plan out and develop additional features.
 Be creative!
 Some ideas:

 - Style it up with CSS so your UI looks polished and is easy to use.